Our Programs include Educational Workshops – Community Service – Habitat Restoration – Advocacy for Environmental

 Past tree planting events took place in Burien’s Mathison Park.
-In Newcastle we hosted a full day of celebration with workshops and networking opportunities where other environmental non-profits and “green,” Eco-friendly businesses share their environmental sustainable practices and products.
-We have plant trees, offered activities for kids and workshops on various topics related to the environment.
+In Newcastle we hosted a full day of celebration in Lake Boren Park with workshops and networking opportunities where other environmental non-profits and “green,” Eco-friendly businesses share their environmental sustainable practices and products.
+We plant trees, offer activities for kids and workshops on various topics related to the environment.
 We’ve also hosted Earth Day Celebrations in local neighborhoods.
 We produced Newcastle Earth Day for 10 years when the Nature Stewards Program first began.
 Events focus on the many ways to make a positive difference for the environment, both locally and globally.

 - “Earth Heroes” Awards Students for their Earth Friendly Classroom Activities